Aidara10/data_Warehouse_project_with_sql/README.md

 Hi there!
 I’m Habib Aidara 👋
 I’m an IT professional specialized in Data (Business Intelligence,Data Scientist and Data Analysis)  with a strong data-driven mindset.

-I am passionate about designing high-performing and scalable data solutions that transform raw data into actionable insights, driving business performance and innovation.
+My mission is to design high-performing and scalable data solutions that transform raw data into actionable insights, driving business performance and innovation.

-Let's stay in touch!
-Feel free to connect with me on the following platforms: